Inside: Live with fewer “shoulds,” more freedom; less hustle, more curiosity; less jumping through hoops, more putting your feet up to read.

 Be wary of becoming critical, rigid or controlling with others as you aim to simplify.
 You may be quite sure your way is right but make space for dialogue and listening to each other’s dreams as you move forward.
 Living with self-compassion often means spilling more compassion over onto others who are also bumbling their way along imperfectly.
 Make it a goal to work on accepting criticism without anger.
 When someone disagrees with or even dislikes you, it does not inform your identity or worthiness.

 Learn to laugh at yourself.
 We’re all a little messed up in my opinion and learning to cut ourselves some slack is important.
-Deepening self-awareness and self-compassion will allow you to infuse your relationships and life with more humor.
+Deepening self-awareness and self-compassion will allow you to infuse your relationships and life with more humour.
 Own who you are, remember that you’re a work in progress, and enjoy a good belly laugh.

 I’ll share a secret with you: I procrastinated on publishing this post because I worried it wasn’t quite good enough (insert eye roll and chuckle).
 One of the best simple living tips I can offer is to own the truth of how you show up in the world and have a good laugh about it.
 Humor always helps.